discreetlogcontracts/dlcspecs/Messaging.md

    * [`u16`:`minFailExp`]
    * [`bool`:`maximize_coverage`]

-This type is used when there is a shared error bounds requirement for any set of oracles in a multi-oracle numeric outcome DLC with allowed (bounded) error.
+This type is used when the error bound requirements for any set of oracles `threshold` oracles in a multi-oracle numeric outcome DLC with allowed error is the same.

 ### The `negotiation_fields` Type